hslatman/modled/README.md

 We've included some of the examples available from the rpi-ws281x-python library from the [examples](https://github.com/rpi-ws281x/rpi-ws281x-python/tree/master/examples) directory.
 The ones that are included in the repository have been adapted slightly

+## TODO

+* Add Modbus server and logic for updating the strip.
+* Improvement for closing the ledstrip: immediate action upon ending program by checking enabled/disabled value before showing the ledstrip again.